(* *********************************************************************** *)

 End both.

-Distinction between aac_rewrite and aacu_rewrite:
+Distinction between aac_rewrite and aacu_rewrite

 aac_rewrite rejects solutions in which variables are instantiated by units, while the companion tactic, aacu_rewrite allows such solutions.